Mickey-Zhaang/ExamWell-24/README.md

 <h2> How to keep up to date with the main branch </h2>

-* run `git pull origin main` in the terminal to update your current directory with the one in github.
-This allows you to stay up to date.
+* First run `git stash` to stash any uncommitted changes you have worked on

+* Check all your stashed changes with `git stash list`

+* Keep up to date with the main branch with `git pull origin main`

+* Apply any of ur changes with `git stash apply` if nothing major has been altered

+* Finally resolve any conflicts that may have arose from pulling